openaed/dotnl/README.md

 Data for OpenAED is structured as such:

 A map can be of a city, or a region.
 The name of the map is either the name of the city, or the name of the region.
 This name is used in the subdomain of the map.
 A map also has a list of the villages that are part of the region.

-For example, the Amsterdam map contains only the city of Amsterdam, but the Nijmegen map contains the city of Nijmegen, and the villages of Beek, Berg en Dal, Heilig Landstichting, Ubbergen, Wijchen, Beuningen, Malden, Heumen, Nederasselt and Overasselt.
+For example, the Amsterdam map contains only the city of Amsterdam, but the Nijmegen map contains the city of Nijmegen and the villages of Groesbeek, Beek, Berg en Dal, Heilig Landstichting, Ubbergen, Wijchen, Beuningen, Malden, Heumen, Nederasselt and Overasselt.

 AED data looks like this: